Schedule Your Diagnostic Consultation

 However, just like power savings, reducing the need to cool DC facilities is even better.

-Good cooling designs that channel air properly not only save money on cooling but also avoid the overheating problems that are the bane of mission critical facilities in the first place.
+Good cooling designs that channel air properly save money on cooling and avoid the overheating problems that are the bane of mission-critical facilities in the first place.

-These designs need to be updated with each internal reconfiguration of a data center, as system room dimensions change, and hot aisle and cold aisle locations with them.
+These designs must be updated with each internal reconfiguration of a data center as system room dimensions change and hot aisle and cold aisle locations with them.

 Better Management is the Key